 As well as the mosques, the synagogues in Marrakech are unique.
 Lazama Synagogue is blue with mosaics.
 Situated down a narrow street behind Palais Bahia in the Old Jewish Mellah it is worth finding and exploring.

-Marrkaech Menara Airport is also an amazing piece of architecture.
+Marrakech Menara Airport is also an amazing piece of architecture.
 With an ornate exterior that is designed to look like a lantern it has high ceilings and massive sweeping supports.
-WEll worth looking up when you arrive and depart.
+Well worth looking up when you arrive and depart.

 The palaces in Marrakech are even more ornate than the mosques, tombs and city walls.
 Situated within the Medina, Palais Bahia, El Badii Palace, Dar Si Said Palace, Dar Menebhi Palace and Dar El Bachi Palace all provide a calm oasis within the bustle of the walled city.
 The plasterwork on the walls are detailed and the gardens and quiet spaces within these palaces are perfect for photography and exploring.
 Small details as well as larger details work well especially when the palaces are busy with tourists at every turn.

 Whilst the squares within Marrakech are just open spaces, Jemaa El-Fenaa and the nearby and smaller Place des Ferblantiers are the perfect place to sit and watch the world go by whilst drinking mint tea.
 Photography is easy, espeically if you set your camera up on the table and let it record the events as they unfold.

 Jemaa El-Fenaa is busy throughout the day.
 During daylight hours it is busy with tourists and street sellers.
 A starting point for exploring the souks it really is the place to start exploring the Medina.
 During the day snake charmers and monkey owners are about, try to avoid these as conditions for the animals are harsh.